-Mr C signed this on 27 August 2013.
+Mr A signed this on 14 January 2014.

-Mr C also signed a non-standard investment declaration for Mattioli Woods on 27 August 2013.
+Mr A also signed a non-standard investment declaration for Mattioli Woods on 14 January 2014.
 By signing, he confirmed that:

-• He was fully aware he could seek professional advice from a qualified adviser before making any proposed investment;
+- He was fully aware he could seek professional advice by a qualified adviser before making any proposed investment; - He understood Mattioli Woods would not be responsible for the investment and any future impact on his pension fund;

-- He understood Mattioli Woods would not be responsible for the investment and any future impact on his pension fund; - He understood high-risk investments can yield higher returns, but there are no guarantees and his investment may fall in value; - He was comfortable with the level of risk he was taking and that the investment may be difficult to sell or value, which may have an impact on his ability to take benefits from the scheme.
+- He understood high-risk investments can yield higher returns, but there are no guarantees and his investment may fall in value; - He was comfortable with the level of risk he was taking and that the investment may be difficult to sell or value, which may have an impact on his ability to take benefits from the scheme.

-In addition, Mr C signed a typed letter addressed to Mattioli Woods on 27 August 2013 in which he confirmed Mattioli Woods hadn't recommended or proposed the investment to him, that he fully understood the risks involved and took full responsibility for the suitability of the investment.
+Mr A also signed a typed letter addressed to Mattioli Woods on 14 January 2014 in which he confirmed Mattioli Woods hadn't recommended or proposed the investment to him, that he fully understood the risks involved and took full responsibility for the suitability of the investment.
 He also confirmed he agreed to indemnify Mattioli Woods against all actions, proceedings, costs, claims, demands and losses in connection with the investment.

-Mr C signed an unquoted shares questionnaire on 27 August 2013.
-This again required Mr C to confirm he hadn't received advice on the investment from Mattioli Woods and that he understood the risks involved, including the potential for tax charges.
+Mr A signed an unquoted shares questionnaire on 14 January 2014.
+This again required Mr A to confirm he hadn't received advice on the investment from Mattioli Woods and that he understood the risks involved, including the potential for tax charges.